Today’s healthy spaetzle recipe is all about a new type of pasta that is very easy to make.

 Instead of making the roux first, we sauté the mushrooms to draw out moisture.
 This will give them a meat-like texture and smoky, charred flavor.

 Once the mushrooms are browned, add flour directly into the pan.
 The residual fat that is used to cook the mushrooms will cook the flour.

 Our mushroom sauce also contains bacon, onions, garlic, white wine, heavy cream, and herbs to make it more flavorful.

-Gravy is a sauce that has a similar base as mushroom sauce— a roux.
-Once you have made from the juice of meat or vegetables which is then thickened with cornstarch.
+Gravy is a sauce that has a similar base to the mushroom sauce— a roux.
+It’s made from the juice of meat or vegetables which and then thickened with cornstarch.

 This creamy, luscious sauce adds tons of flavor to your spaetzle.

 How to Make Spaetzle